Monday, October 28, 2024

 Once you are registered, you will receive the link to the Zoom account to sign in.

-Think about a time when a sound is strong in your memory.
+Think about a time when sound made a big impression on you.
 Were you outside?
 In a city or in a rural area?
 Did you hear forest sounds, birds, wind in trees, or other sounds?
 Was a baby crying, were children playing, did you hear music, what kind of music, did anyone dance?

-Glenda Beall is a teacher and writer who has taught writing in a number of places while living in Hayesville, NC.
+Glenda Beall is a teacher and writer who has taught writing at John C Campbell Folk School, Tri-County Community College, and the Institute of Continuing Learning at Young Harris College while living in Hayesville, NC.
 She is program coordinator for the NC Writers Network-West, and director of Writers Circle Around the Table.

-Her work has been widely published in literary journals, slick magazines and reviews.
+Her work has been widely published in literary journals, anthologies, slick magazines, and reviews.
 She is the author of three books:

 Now Might as Well Be Then - poetry

-Paws, Claws, Hooves, Feathers and Fins - anthology of memoir, short stories, and poetry with photographs.
+Paws, Claws, Hooves, Feathers and Fins - an anthology of true stories, short stories, and poetry with photographs.
 Co-author Estelle Rice

-Profiles and Pedigrees, The Descendants of Thomas Charles Council, (1858-1911) a family history book
+Profiles and Pedigrees, The Descendants of Thomas Charles Council, (1858-1911) The family history of Tom Council and his ten children in the early twentieth century.

 Congratulations, David Plunkett